Shuzianna: Worship

 Shuzianna was worshiped chiefly in Nippur, where she had a temple.
 In the Ekur complex she was worshiped in the E-gagimah (Sumerian: "house, exalted harem").
 She was also one of the fourteen deities worshiped in Eurusaga, the temple of Gula, alongside the likes of Urmah, Ninimma, Belet-Seri, Sirash and Ningirzida.
 It is also possible that a joint temple dedicated to her and Enlil, E-kiaggashudu (Sumerian: "perfect beloved house") known from a theological text was located in Nippur.
 Additionally, while the E-kurigigal (Sumerian: "house, mountain endowed with sight") in Nippur was dedicated to Enlil and his primary wife Ninlil, one text indicates that it was also where rites connected to the marriage between him and Shuzianna were celebrated.

 In addition to her main cult center, Shuzianna was also worshiped in Umma (in the Ur III period), as well as in Uruk (where she appears in a late ritual from the Hellenistic period in a context related to Enmesharra), Ur and possibly in a presently unknown location in Assyria.
 In Ur she was worshiped in E-eshbanda (Sumerian: "house, the little chamber") a sanctuary within the Ningal temple, built by Sin-balassu-iqbi.

-A single hymn dedicated to Shuzianna is known from the Ur III period.
+One of the Temple Hymns is dedicated to Shuzianna.